A reader wants to know what’s up with his thumb drive:

 USB 2 thumb drives are backward compatible with USB 3 drives, so if the USB drive is still functioning, the update shouldn’t be the issue.
 First, let’s make sure your USB port is still working.
 Try plugging in another drive.
 If that drive works, the issue could be that your old drive has failed.

-A USB 2 device is probably at least eight years old and maybe even as old as 18 years.
-Like all other media, USB drives have a lifespan, mostly dependant on how many times the drive has been written and erased and the conditions you store it in.
+A USB 2 device is probably at least 10 years old and maybe even as old as 20 years.
+Like all other media, USB drives have a lifespan, mostly depending on how many times the drive has been written and erased and the conditions you store it in.

-If you try a new drive and the port still doesn’t work, you may be dealing with a mechanical failure of your port or a software problem with Windows 10.
+If you try a new drive and the port still doesn’t work, you may be dealing with a mechanical failure of your port or a software problem with Windows.
 Let’s look at how to fix the software issue.

 Start by typing Device Manager in your Search box and clicking on the result.